...

 For instance, entrepreneurs from a Valencian startup incubator decided to use chatbot technology to help people in need of mental support.
 With so many people suddenly confined at home, worried about their jobs, they felt providing a quick and easy way to reach help was essential.

 And so, they created Mindhope, a bot that puts people in touch with mental health professionals from the safety of their homes (for free).
-First, the bot collects personal data including information about person’s mental state.
-If the user expresses interest in a live session with a professional, the chatbot initiates 2-minute “WhatsApp opt-in process” to reach user outside the web.
+First, the bot collects personal data including information about the person’s mental state.
+If the user expresses interest in a live session with a professional, the chatbot initiates a 2-minute “WhatsApp opt-in process” to reach user outside the web.

 After that, the patient receives a WhatsApp notification about their appointment.
 A mental health specialist contacts them at the set time also using WhatsApp.